-A number of MIP Shares will be warehoused for the benefit of new joiners by issuing them to an employment benefit trust (the "EBT").
-This will provide flexibility to include in the Management Promote certain senior employees that join after Admission.
-Such employees will either subscribe for MIP Shares at fair market value or such employees may be given options over these MIP Shares held by the EBT.
+A number of MIP Shares will be warehoused for the benefit of new joiners by issuing them to the Company.
+This will provide flexibility to include in the Management Promote certain senior employees that join after

+Admission.
+Such employees will either subscribe for MIP Shares at fair market value or such employees may be given options over these MIP Shares held by the Company.

-Anti-dilution protections are in place such that a proportion of existing holders of MIP Shares will be required to consent to the issuance of additional MIP Shares but not, for the avoidance of doubt, the allocation of the shares held in the EBT.
+Anti-dilution protections are in place such that a proportion of existing holders of MIP Shares will be required to consent to the issuance of additional MIP Shares but not, for the avoidance of doubt, the allocation of the shares held by the Company.